nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

-   Another important remark is that NEST Desktop stores only projects with neuronal networks in the cookie database, but all activity will be lost after page reload!
+   Another important remark is that NEST Desktop stores only projects with neuronal networks in the cookie database, but all activity (i.e. simulation results) will be lost after page reload!

 |br|